 Why did I receive an IRS CP14 Notice?

-Did you receive the IRS CP 14 letter from the IRS, and are wondering what steps to take?
+Did you receive the IRS CP 14 letter from the IRS?
+Here are the next steps

 Why did the IRS send me a CP14 letter?